Interaction Design Portfolio

 Paper is great, but often we sacrifice its ease of use because we need a bit of computational power.
 The Paper Buttons give you both!

 Calls.calm addresses the dilemma faced by many people: they want to be available, but they also need peace and quiet.
 Increased mobility adds to the problem.
-The solutions offered in Calls.calm took its point of departure in two basic observations about people and their practices:
+The solutions offered in Calls.calm took its point of departure in two basic observations about people and their practices: (1) Current technology is casting caller and callee as adversaries.
+That reduces the chance of a subtle and effortless connection.
+Various call screening and blocking mechanisms will quickly reduce the otherwise friendly caller to a raging brute.
+(2) People are normally very good at sensing the mood of the other party and coordinating accordingly, provided they get a certain minimum of information to work on.

 Most navigation tools take over control and require you to rely exclusively on their guidance.
 Tactguide doesn't monopolize your senses and the operation of it blends in with the overall way-finding task